icon

 Nothing is worse than finally getting into the music, only to have it abruptly halt when you’re in the middle of your favorite dance move.
 Don’t embarrass people by cutting them off in the middle of their Dougie, worm, or moonwalk.
 Give people ample time to wind down and prepare themselves for the end of a magical evening.

-Make an announcement a few songs before the last that you have a few left, and call everyone to the dance floor.
-The crowd appreciates the head’s up.
+A few songs before the last, announce that you have a few left, and call everyone to the dance floor.
+The crowd appreciates the heads-up.

 Successful DJ Business Traits